isaidspaghetti/stream-hubspot-contacts/README.md

   const hubspotContact = hubspot.contacts.create(contactObj)
   ```

  The `contactObj` is the argument to Hubspot's awesome `.create()` method.
 Any Hubspot contact property can be used in `contactObj`.
 Check out their full list of properties [here](https://legacydocs.hubspot.com/docs/methods/contacts/contact-properties-overview).
 Note how we used `your_custom_property` as a key.
 This is a custom key created in our Hubspot CRM, and is certainly optional.
 The code will throw an error if you don't have a matching property in your Hubspot CRM.
-The next section shows you how to set up your own custom contact properties in Hubspot.
+The next section shows you how to set up your custom contact properties in Hubspot.

  ### Bonus: Creating custom contact properties in Hubspot